-Once Elazar and Dayan were alone, Elazar asked Dayan what to do about Sharon, about whom both Bar-Lev and Gonen had bitterly complained.
-“Right now, nothing,” Dayan answered.
-In turn, he asked Elazar about rumors in the media that the Chief of Staff wasn’t functioning well.
-Elazar responded that he had to refute them Dayan, experienced in managing the media, proposed to Elazar to speak with reporters from the front.
-New reports arrived in the next few hours: the 35th Paratrooper Brigade and armored troops had spent the night fighting an extraordinarily bloody battle near the so-called Chinese Farm, while the 162nd Division continued crossing the canal.
-On the morning of October 17, the situation looked less grim than in the previous few days.
+Once alone, Elazar asked Dayan what to do about Sharon, the subject of bitter complaints from Bar-Lev and Gonen “Right now, nothing,” Dayan answered and then noted media rumors that Elazar wasn’t functioning well.
+Dayan, experienced in media management, suggested that Elazar speak with reporters from the front.
+Over the next few hours, reports arrived that the 35th Paratrooper Brigade and armored troops had fought a bloody battle at night near the so-called Chinese Farm, while the 162nd Division had continued crossing the canal.

-At 10 that morning, Elazar and Dayan arrived at the command center of the 162nd; they were later joined by Sharon.
-The major questions facing the commanders was how to secure the bridges and the troops on the other side, how large a force was needed, and how to keep the men there adequately supplied.
-Dayan sided with Sharon who wanted to move as many tank troops as possible.
-At 3 in the afternoon, Dayan himself crossed the canal on a Gillois ATC to visit the troops there.
-He returned to the Southern Command’s command center at 5:30 p.m. where he reported that as of 4 o’clock there was a bridge over the canal waiting for tanks.
-“Every unused moment is a loss,” he said.
-According to the final plan, the 162nd Division was to cross first.
-Dayan said that the opportunity to break the Egyptian forces had presented itself: just south of the crossing area, there was terrain that would allow rapid progress; furthermore, intelligence was saying that the Egyptian high command was in mayhem and that Sadat had taken control of the conduct of the war and had ordered two divisions and a brigade to launch an assault east of the canal to prevent the Israelis from crossing.
+By October 17, the situation looked less grim when Elazar arrived at Sharon’s 162d’s command center in the morning.
+The commanders discussed securing bridges and forces, the size of the forces, and supplies.
+Dayan and Sharon wanted to move as many tank troops as possible.
+Dayan crossed the canal on a Gillois ATC to visit the troops at 3 p.m., and reported upon his return at 5:30 p.m. that as of 4 p.m., a bridge was ready for tanks, exhorting them: “Every unused moment is a loss.”
+The 162nd Division was to cross first.
+Dayan saw that an opportunity to break the Egyptian forces had presented itself, as the Israeli forces could advance rapidly in terrain south of the canal.
+This in addition to his having learned that the Egyptian high command was in mayhem and that Sadat had taken control and had ordered troops to launch an assault east of the canal to prevent the Israelis from crossing.
 The IDF’s assessment was that the Egyptian situation would not allow them to carry out such a full-scale attack.

-At 9:15 p.m., Dayan met with Meir.
-He told her, “I feel that the next two days will be decisive in the war with Egypt and in the war in general.”
-Thus, nine days after the Syrian and Egyptian armies caught Israel unawares, Israel shifted the war onto Egyptian soil.
-Now the IDF concentrated its offensive efforts on the southern front to destroy the enemy forces in that region and take out the anti-aircraft missile batteries to make it possible for the IAF to operate effectively, even though this goal was not attained as quickly as expected.
+Meeting with Meir at 9:15 p.m., Dayan told her, “I feel that the next two days will be decisive in the war with Egypt and in the war in general.”
+Thus, nine days after the Syrian and Egyptian armies shocked Israel unawares, Israel shifted the war onto Egyptian soil.
+Now the IDF concentrated its offensive efforts on the southern front to destroy the enemy forces in that region and take out the anti-aircraft missile batteries.